 The Washington Capitals have been the best team in the NHL in the first period this season.
-Somehow, against the league’s worst team, it was their effort in the first 20 minutes that failed them.
+Somehow, against the league’s worst team it was their effort the first 20 minutes that failed them.

 Staal was left alone at the right post for an easy layup at 10:14, and Jussi Jokinen pushed the lead to three goals at 14:30.
 The Hurricanes finished the period with three goals, while the Caps mustered only four shots on net.

 Mike Green put Washington on the board early in the second.
-With the Caps on the power play, Green’s shot from the top of the zone squeezed past a screen provided by Mike Knuble at 1:14 of the second period.
+With the Caps on the power play, Green’s shot from the top of the zone squeezed past a screen provided by Mike Knuble at 1:14.

 The Hurricanes quickly reclaimed the momentum when Brandon Sutter slipped a rebound through Jose Theodore’s legs at 3:32.
 Theodore made his first start in 10 days, and Sutter’s goal was the fourth he yielded on Carolina’s 16th shot.

 “I thought his rebound control could have been better,” coach Bruce Boudreau said.
 “I thought he was going to be a little bit defiant [after the layoff], but I think he really wanted it and he fought the puck.”

 A few minutes after Sutter’s goal, the home crowd gave Theodore a mock cheer when he steered a Carolina dump-in to a defenseman.

 Eric Fehr was credited with a wacky goal that cut the deficit to 4-2 at 12:56 of the middle period.
 Fehr’s shot deflected off Andrew Alberts and trickled through a tangled mass of bodies before dribbling between goalie Cam Ward’s legs without him ever seeing it.

 Alex Ovechkin cut Carolina’s lead to 4-3 just 82 seconds into the third period.